sanity-io/sanity-plugin-media/README.md

 <summary>There isn't a way to edit asset fields directly from the desk (without opening the plugin)</summary>

 - This is a bit of a sticking point, especially when working with large datasets
-- For example, you want to edit fields for a selected image.
-You then open the plugin, but have to manually hunt / search for that image (which can be a laborious in a dataset of thousands of assets)
+- For example, you want to edit fields for an already selected image.
+You open the plugin, but then have to manually hunt / search for that image (which can be laborious when sifting through thousands of assets)
-- A future change will provide the ability the 'jump' straight to a selected asset, if present
+- A future update will provide the ability the 'jump' straight to a selected asset
-- However, exposing plugin fields on the desk (e.g. via a custom input component) is currently outside the scope of this project
+- However, exposing plugin fields directly on the desk (e.g. via a custom input component) is currently outside the scope of this project

 </details>